DataDaoDe/awesome-foss-apps/README.md

 * c, c++, python
 * GPLv2 License

 > Blender is 3D Graphic Software that can visually compete with Maya and 3DS Max.
 The end product is an amazing example of a cross-platform 3D Tooling piece of software.
 It is a very mature project having been in development since 1994.
-It has an embedded python scripting engine, a game logic engine, and is loaded with implementations of 3d manipulation, rendering, and compositing algorithms.
+It has an embedded python scripting engine, a game logic engine and is loaded with implementations of 3d manipulation, rendering, and compositing algorithms.

 ##### [Atom](https://github.com/atom/atom)